keboola/developers-docs/extend/docker/index.md

 We provide libraries to help you with implementation in [R](https://github.com/keboola/r-docker-application) and [Python](https://github.com/keboola/python-docker-application).
  We also have an example application in [PHP](https://github.com/keboola/docker-demo-app).
 When you have your application ready, you need to wrap it in a Docker image.
+All images which are supposed to be run in KBC must have an `ENTRYPOINT`.
+We also recommned that you base your image on [one of our images](/extend/docker/images/).

 A Docker extension processes input tables stored in [CSV files](/extend/common-interface/) and generates result tables in CSV files.
 An extractor works the same way, however, it does not read input from